Top 4 Women's Clothing Brands to Sell On eBay

 - Customers often buy multiples.

-- Huge variety of items to sell — brands, colors, styles, sizes.
+- Huge variety of items to sell — brands, colors, styles, and sizes.

-With this being said, the newer seller might ask, "What brands should I focus on?"
+In particular, women's clothing is in high-demand and may offer great rewards (profits).
+With this being said, a new seller might ask, "What brands should I focus on?"

 - Follow fashion leaders on Instagram.